adamcatley/adamcatley.github.io/docs/AirTag.md

 # Apple AirTag Reverse Engineering

-This page serves as a central resource for technical details of the AirTag: hacks, security research, mofifications, teardowns and more.
+This page serves as a central resource for technical details of the AirTag: hacks, security research, modifications, teardowns and more.
 It is a combination of my work and publicly available information.
 It will be updated as more is discovered.

 [Tweet me](https://twitter.com/adamcatley) or [view on GitHub](https://github.com/adamcatley/adamcatley.github.io/blob/master/docs/AirTag.md) to propose changes or corrections.